markjnkim/es_mod/01-html/content/step-3-hero.md

 > **Pro-tip**: Notice how there are no empty lines within `section`, meaning each line has a tag either opening or closing.
 Being concise with language and syntax also pertains to extraneous lines or white space.
 Although empty lines or indentation will not affect what is rendered in the browser, it will pertain more to a best practice style guide that eases readabliity and communicates parent/child relationships to other developers or even a future you that can greatly improve development speed.

 That was a lot of code we just entered.
 It's time to save and render to see the current progress of our landing page.
-It's time to test our input elements to make sure they are functioning correctly.

 You should see this in your browser:

 ![hero](./assets/step-3/300-hero-html.png)

+<<<<<<< HEAD
 Notice if you type in random letters into the email input field after pressing the submit button, we get an error that asks us to put in a valid email address with the "@" symbol.
 This is accomplished through the input type we set as `email`.
 This communicates to the browser about the type of data that will be accepted in this input field.
 Also notice that the same validation check is not being used for the phone number input field.
 Anything can be typed into here without any error messages.
 This is because the input type `tel` is missing a key piece that explains to the browser the format required.
 This is the `pattern` attribute which identifies what sequence of characters and syntax will be accepted by the browser.
 Let's add this attribute to our phone number `<input>` and then take a closer look.
 ```html
   <label for="phone">Enter a telephone number:</label>